 A3027C, Blue Dot: We insert a 6-dB attenuator, R55, before the input of L1 to protect if from damage.
 Without this modification, the LO will degenerate over a period of a few weeks continuous running.
 The result is shown below.

-A3027E: We change Cn06, Cn08, and Cn11 to 100 pF in place of 10 nF, dropping the lower corner frequency of our IF amplifier to 1.6 MHz from 16 kHz.
+A3027E: We change Cn06, Cn08, and Cn11 to 100 pF in place of 10 nF, raising the corner frequency of our IF amplifier to 1.6 MHz from 16 kHz.
 It is no longer possible for oscillations of a few tens of kilohertz to develop in VTL, VTB, and VCOM, allowing us to set R52-R54 to 0 Ω, which greatly improves the stability of the demodulation for both strong and weak signals, and for high and low frequencies, as shown below.
-We plan to update all A3027C and A3027D to A3027E by hand.
-We begin with Q0212 and Q0154.

 The plot above shows the 20-dB improvement in sensitivity provided by the A3027E modification for frequencies 911 MHz and below, and 10-dB improvement at higher requencies.
 Reception for powerful signals is now 100% at all frequencies.
 When compared to the A3018D, the A3027E has 10 dB higher sensitivity at all frequencies.
 Even an A3018D with active antenna combiner, which provides 6 dB more sensitivity, is still 4 dB behind the A3027E.